Klingon language: Real world usage

+The Klingon Bible Translation Project, coordinated by Melanie Roney, translates the books of the Bible, both the Old and New Testaments, into Klingon.
+It is promoted by the Klingon Language Institute, whose goals do not include missionary work, but this project was considered worthy of KLI's efforts for purely secular reasons.

+NSKOL has published two volumes containing several portions of the Bible translated.
+One can find online the following specimen:

+The linguist and Lojbanist Nick Nicholas has also translated the Gospel of Mark into Klingon.

+Use in other media

+In the Quentin Tarantino film Kill Bill Volume 1 (2003), the opening of the film cites 'Revenge is a dish best served cold' as an 'old Klingon proverb'.

 In 2010, a Chicago Theatre company presented a version of Charles Dickens' A Christmas Carol in Klingon language and a Klingon setting.
 On September 25, 2010, the Washington Shakespeare Company (now known as WSC Avant Bard) performed selections from Hamlet and Much Ado About Nothing in the Klingon language in Arlington County, Virginia.
 The performance was proposed by Okrand in his capacity as chairman of the group's board.
 This performance was reprised on February 27, 2011 featuring Stephen Fry as the Klingon Osric and was filmed by the BBC as part of a 5-part documentary on language entitled Fry's Planet Word.

-Google Search and Minecraft, Java edition, each have a Klingon language setting.
+The Java edition of Minecraft has a Klingon language setting.

 The 2003–2010 version of the puzzle globe logo of Wikipedia, representing its multilingualism, contained a Klingon character.
 When updated in 2010, the Klingon character was removed from the logo, and substituted with one from the Ge'ez script.
 A Klingon language Wikipedia was started in June 2004 at tlh.wikipedia.org.
 It was permanently locked in August 2005 and moved to Wikia.
 The Klingon Wiktionary was closed in 2008.

+In the 2010 Dragon Ball Z Abridged episode "Episode 16", the Klingon language is used as the same language as the Namekian language.

 The file management software XYplorer has been translated into Klingon by its developer.

 Microsoft's Bing Translator attempts to translate Klingon from and to other languages.
 It can do a good job with individual words, and with phrases included in its training corpus, but it is not well tuned for Klingon's system of prefixes and suffixes.
 For example, DaHaDnIS "You must study it" is rendered instead as "They Must Study."